 - The support layer contains a system of individually wrapped coils zoned to provide extra support where you need it most.
 This advanced coil system makes the mattress great for sleepers who weigh more.

-- Amerisleep has five firmness levels.
-The thinner the mattress, the firmer it will be.
+- Amerisleep has five firmness levels, and the thinner the mattress, the firmer it will be.
 The 10″ thick AS1 is the firmest.
 Construction is similar across the different models, especially for the middle three firmness levels.
 Firmness options are explained in greater depth here.

 - Amerisleep’s cover is made of Celliant.
 Celliant is said to distribute thermal energy in such a way as to help with muscle recovery, and is used in some athletic clothing.